Emotional Health and Well-Being

 - Breathing Exercises

 Referrals can be made to the EHWB Mentor for a programme of support by school staff or family members.
 The programme of intervention is a timed plan with intended outcomes.
 Ideally the programme is as short as is possible to make the improvements required.
 For some pupils the programme may continue beyond the planned time or may be revisited in the future (for example, when supporting the pupil through a difficult phase in their life or when new challenges occur).

 If you have further questions regarding this role, or would like to request support/advice, please contact the school office on 01244 981 191.

 Download helpful tips for promoting well-being.

 Learning Disability Child & Adolescent Mental Health Services (LD CAMHS)

 We also access mental health and well-being support from LD CAMHS.

 LD CAMHS assist with behavioural or sleep issues.
-Parents/carers can self-refer their pupil or discuss referral with school.
-If involved with a pupil, LD CAMHS will typically visit home and school to observe and advise.
+Parents/carers can self-refer their child or discuss referral with school.
+LD CAMHS will typically visit home and school.